Family History & Genealogy

 Philadelphia maintained semi-official records of deaths prior to 1860, documented in the Board of Health Cemetery Returns, 1803-1860.
 For the period after 1860, the Philadelphia Death Register, 1860-1903 is the most comprehensive source for Philadelphia County.
 Please also see our research guide about Vital Records.

-The society’s collections also include a number of undertakers' records.
-Most notable are those of the Oliver H. Bair Company, the Andrew J. Bair Company, and David H. Bowen and Son.
-HSP partnered with Ancestry.com to digitize the index to the Oliver H. Bair Company records.
+HSP’s collections also include a number of undertakers' records.
+Most notable are those of the Oliver H. Bair Company, the Andrew J. Bair Company, David H. Bowen and Son, and Kirk & Nice, Inc. HSP partnered with Ancestry.com to digitize the index to the Oliver H. Bair Company records.
 The index is available online for free for HSP members, as well as to visitors to HSP's library and to Ancestry.com subscribers.

 Pennsylvania records for deaths occurring after 1906 are maintained by the Pennsylvania Department of Health, Division of Vital Records.
 These records are now available to the public for deaths that occured at least 50 years ago.